slaur/Bannerlord.RecruitBandits/README.md

-﻿This is a Bannerlord Mod

-Recruit bandits from hideouts
+﻿# Bannerlord.RecruitBandits

+This is a c# mod for the game Mount & Blade II : Bannerlord.

+It gives you the ability to recruit bandits from hideouts.

-Work in progress
+**Work in progress**

+### TODO
+- Sell / Give prisoner lords to hideouts
+- Quests